-6.4 The Lesbury Neighbourhood Plan will, in all likelihood be 'made' before the new Local Plan for Northumberland is adopted.
-It may therefore be necessary to review the Neighbourhood Plan in light of any significant policy shifts.
+6.4 As it is not known whether the Neighbourhood Plan will be 'made' before the adoption of the emerging Northumberland Local Plan it may be necessary to review the Plan in the light of any significant policy shifts.
 However, the Plan has been developed in close partnership with Northumberland County Council, and it is anticipated that the emerging Local Plan will be well aligned with the Neighbourhood Plan.